siunam321/CTF-Writeups/CrewCTF-2023/Forensics/Encrypt10n/README.md

 Enter passphrase for flag:
 ```

-> Note: The first `flag` is the encrypted `flag`, the second one is a name of your choice.
+> Note: The first `flag` is the encrypted `flag` file, the second one is a name of your choice.

 - Create a folder for the volume: